milliechapman/agroforestry-decisions/README.md

     We’re storing that data in a google drive because it’s too big for github\!

-2)  We can probably use a similar workflow for the treecover data set, but we havent done so yet..

-3)  We have a reproducible workflow for downloading the most up to date WDPA and cleaning it for our needs (filtering protection categories and countries of interest\!)
+2)  We have a reproducible workflow for downloading the most up to date WDPA and cleaning it for our needs (filtering protection categories and countries of interest\!)